fieldtrip/website/tutorial/sensor/preprocessing.md

   - /workshop/natmeg2014/preprocessing/
 ---

-# Preprocessing and event-related activity in combined MEG/EEG data

 ## Introduction

 This tutorial describes how to define epochs-of-interest (trials) from your recorded EEG-MEG-data, and how to apply the different preprocessing steps.
 This tutorial also shows you how to average your data and compare conditions (standard versus deviant tones).